Dolphins have evolved complex sensory functions, which they use as a form of echolocation. In this article, we look at how they manage to do this.

 The length of time between clicks is the range at which the dolphin is trying to ‘see.’
 The maximum range that the clicks can travel in the water is thought to be 800 meters.
 By waiting for the echoes to return, the dolphin can sense a few different things.

-The dolphin can see the topographical information such as the depth of the ocean and the profile of the seafloor, and can also be used to locate any large animals in the water in the direction of the sounds it emits.
+The dolphin can see the topographical information such as the depth of the ocean and the seafloor’s profile and can also be used to locate any large animals in the water in the direction of the sounds it emits.

-The echo that is returned first determines the distance and direction of the object that it has bounced off.
+The echo that is returned first determines the distance and direction of the object bounced off.
 Once the dolphin has determined this, they will then send out a further series of clicks.

 This second set of clicks has a broad range of frequencies.
 Different frequencies will travel either shorter or further distances in the water, with high frequencies traveling the shortest distances as they are absorbed quicker by the water.